-- a.
-All purchases of equipment follow ChildNet's Purchasing Policies and Procedures. - b.
-The cost of equipment includes: purchase price, freight and handling charges incurred; insurance on the equipment while in transit; and the cost of assembling and installation.
+Software and all purchases, including IT equipment and software, follow ChildNet's Purchasing Policies and Procedures.

-- c.
-All purchases of computer software over the amount of \$1,000 are capitalized and depreciated. - d.
-Purchases of computer related assets below \$1,000 are grouped and capitalized where possible.
+- The cost of equipment includes purchase price, freight and handling charges incurred; insurance on the equipment while in transit; and the cost of assembling and installation. - ChildNet utilizes an equipment life cycle approach to ensure resources are under warranty and available for use at any given time.
+IT assets are identified for upgrade or replacement due to EOL or unsupported status, - All purchases of computer software over the amount of \$1,000 are capitalized and depreciated. - d.
+Purchases of computer-related assets below \$1,000 are grouped and capitalized where possible.